PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 **Check that the report is really an issue!**

 - **If it's a feature request**, redirect to the [appropriate template](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=Feature%2CNew&template=2_feature_request.yml).
 - **If it's a question** you're not obliged to answer it.
 Remember that the issues section is not a Q&A forum and that your job isn't to provide free support.
-Redirect the reporter to a support plan using the "Issue is a support request" response.
+Redirect the reporter to the support page using the "Issue is a support request" response.
 - **If it's something that you think should be described in documentation**, consider pinging the developers or moving the issue to the [docs project](https://github.com/PrestaShop/docs).
 - **If it is a clearly incomprehensible request**, close the issue by adding the `Invalid` label and answer using the "Issue not completed" response.